github/opensource.guide/_articles/building-community.md

 The majority of open source contributors are "casual contributors": people who contribute to a project only occasionally.
 Sometimes these are also called ["drive-through contributors"](https://lwn.net/Articles/688560/).

-A casual contributor may not have time to get fully up to speed with your project.
-Nearly half of contributors on popular GitHub projects, for example, [only made one contribution](http://gustavopinto.org/lost+found/saner2016.pdf).
+A casual contributor may not have time to get fully up to speed with your project, so your job is to make it easy for them to contribute.

 This level of noise can be overwhelming at first.
 But [the more people feel ownership](https://medium.com/node-js-javascript/building-a-better-node-community-3f8f45b45cb5) of your project, the more work can be distributed.
 When you empower your biggest fans to run with the work they're excited about, there's less pressure to do everything yourself.

 If there's a contribution you disagree with, thank them for their idea and [explain why](../best-practices/#learning-to-say-no) it doesn't fit into the scope of the project.
 Link to existing documentation on the types of contributions you are looking for and encourage them to stay involved.